terencechain/consensus-specs/specs/_features/epbs/design.md

 ## Increased Max EB
 This PR includes the changes from [this PR](https://github.com/michaelneuder/consensus-specs/pull/3).
 In particular it includes execution layer triggerable withdrawals.

+## Validator transfers
+One of the main problems of the current design is that a builder can transfer arbitrary amounts to proposers by simply paying a large bid.
+This is dangerous from a forkchoice perspective as it moves weights from one branch to another instantaneously, it may prevent a large penalty in case of slashing, etc. In order to partially mitigate this, we churn the transfer overloading the deposit system of Max EB, that is we append a `PendingBalanceDeposit` object to the beacon state.
+This churns the increase in the proposer's balance while it discounts immediately the balance of the builder.
+We may want to revisit this and add also an exit churn and even deal with equivocations on future iterations.